 - Collaborate with education team to deliver programs, online and in person

-- Work with community groups to provide educational experiences, sometimes in partnership with other arts, cultural, educational, and civic organizations, at the Museum, virtually, or off-site
+- Work with community groups to provide educational experiences at the Museum, virtually, or off-site

-- Build relationships with school partners and provides excellent customer service to teachers, students, and community partners to ensure enjoyable and educational experiences and encourage repeat visitation
+- Build relationships with school partners and provide excellent customer service to teachers, students, and community partners to ensure enjoyable and educational experiences and encourage repeat visitation

-- Provide support for California Museum-wide projects and initiatives.
+- Provide support for Museum-wide projects and initiatives.